The 3 Easiest Citrus Trees to Grow

 Now that we've highlighted these fantastic citrus varieties, let's talk about setting them up for success.
 To ensure your Meyer Lemon, Bearss Lime, or Calamondin thrives, it's crucial to provide them with the right soil and nutrients.

-For optimal growth, consider using our DIY Primo Potting Soil – a blend specifically crafted for citrus trees.
-And when it comes to fertilizing, look no further than Romeo Plant Food or G&B Organics Fruit and Citrus Tree Fertilizer.
+For optimal growth, consider using our DIY Primo Potting Soil, It's a blend specifically crafted for citrus trees.
+And when it comes to fertilizing, we recommend traditional Romeo Plant Food or organic G&B Organics Fruit and Citrus Tree Fertilizer.
 These fertilizers are formulated to provide your citrus trees with the essential nutrients they need for robust growth and bountiful fruiting.
-Start with a 10-14” well draining pot and chunky well-draining soil.
-After its two week acclimation period, set your tree up in a spot that receives 6-8 hours of direct sun and keep the potting soil moist but not soggy or muddy.
-Your new trees should thrive with consistent proper care and produce lots of fruit in the years to come.
+If you are growing a primo sized citrus tree, start with a 10-14” well draining pot and chunky well-draining soil.
+After its two week acclimation period, set your tree up in a spot that receives 6-8 hours of direct sun.
+Water regularly but not too often.
+The goal is to keep the potting soil moist but not soggy or muddy.
+If you follow these tips, your new trees should thrive with consistent proper care and produce lots of fruit in the years to come.

 A Citrus Adventure Awaits